+Signature

-Signature 9.
-(18 pts) Indicate which of the following molecules have an overall molecular dipole moment.
+9. (18 pts) Indicate which of the following molecules have an overall molecular dipole moment.
 You do not need to indicate the direction of the dipole moment, or any of the individual bond dipoles.
 Fill in the circle next to "Yes" if the molecule has an overall molecular dipole, or "No" if the molecule does not have an overall molecular dipole moment.

-10. (7 pts) Provide an acceptable IUPAC name for the following molecule.
+10. (7 pts) In the box below, provide an acceptable IUPAC name for the following molecule.
 Do not designate R or S for this.
-CH3